-Clapboard siding are overlapping wood planks used to protect the house from the weather within.
+Clapboard siding is overlapping wood planks used to protect the house from the weather within.
 They can be hand-split or machine cut from logs of white pine, hemlock, spruce, or even cypress.

-Before you begin the installation process, you may need to estimate the amount of stock required for the siding by measuring the height and width of all the walls.
+Before you begin the installation process, you may need to estimate the amount of stock required for the siding by measuring all the walls’ height and width.
 This gives you the correct square footage of the wall surface area minus the area of windows and doors.

 Weatherproof the walls

-Lay a house wrap to cover the walls of the house to weatherproof the walls, flash and trim the loos flaps and make sure that the finishing is fine and ready for siding.
-This is important as it keeps the walls moisture and water proof before the siding material can be safely laid.
+Lay a house wrap to cover the house’s walls to weatherproof the walls, flash and trim the loose flaps and make sure that the finishing is fine and ready for siding.
+This is important as it keeps the walls moisture and waterproof before the siding material can be safely laid.

 Flash the skirt boards

-Begin by cutting the house wrap along the top edge of the skirt board.
+Begin by cutting the house wrap along the top edge of the skirting board.
 Be careful not to cut the flashing tape behind the skirtboard.
-You may need assistance from another person in order to make the cutting of the house wrap easier.
+You may need assistance from another person to make the cutting of the house wrap easier.

-Continue to cut the house wrap along the ends in order to be able to flip ikt up using a cap hammer.
+Continue to cut the house wrap along the ends to flip it up using a cap hammer.
 While holding the house wrap, install the drip cap.

-In order to install the drip cap safely and securely, fix them piece by piece, with the second one overlapping the previous piece by about three inches.
+To install the drip cap safely and securely, fix them piece by piece, with the second one overlapping the previous piece by about three inches.
 Nail from the end and avoid excessive pressure that would otherwise bend the drip cap.
 To keep away water or moisture from entering, use house wrap tape on the top edge of the dip cap.
 After sealing the drip cap, pull down the house wrap and tape both ends.
-You can also skip-tape the middle section of the house wrap so that any water that gets behind it can easily escape.
+You can also skip-tape the middle section of the house wrap to easily escape any water that gets behind it.

 Layout the clapboard